palantir/gradle-flexversion/README.md

 *  `domainPattern` - Before returning the version, check that the domain matches this Pattern.
 Default is none.
 *  `useTags` - If true and the commit being built has a tag on it, the version returned will be the tag's value.
 Default is `false`.

+### All the environment variables

+*  `FLEX_VERSION_DOMAIN_OVERRIDE` - If this is set, this becomes the domain.
+No matter what the other properties and variables are set to.
+*  `FLEX_VERSION_USE_TAG` - If this is set and the commit being built has a tag on it, the version returned will be the tag's value.

 # LICENSE

 Gradle Flex Version is released by Palantir Technologies, Inc. under the Apache 2.0 License. see the included LICENSE file for details.